The Man Behind the Collection

 The Collection Offered

-After five decades of collecting, Stuart offers his finest pieces to those who will appreciate them as much as he has.
+After five decades of collecting, Jeremy offers his finest pieces to those who will appreciate them as much as he has.